-Statistic type Description Performance Averages Number of Queries Average number of queries calculated over the time interval (seconds).
+Setting type Description Number of Queries Average number of queries calculated over the time interval (seconds).
 Number of Inserts Average number of inserts calculated over the time interval (seconds).
 Number of Updates Average number of updates calculated over the time interval (seconds).
 Number of Rows Average number of rows retrieved (either from the cache or from the database) by the number of queries over the query interval.
 Time to Execute Each Query Average time it took to run each query calculated over the query interval.

-Table 24.
-Performance statistics (continued)
+Time to Read Results of Each Query Average time it took to read the results of each query over the query interval.

+Table 58.
+Data type performance statistics: performance averages (continued)

-Statistic type Description Time to Read Results of Each Query Average time it took to read the results of each query over the query interval.
-Averages are calculated over time interval The time interval.
-Cache Status Number of Queries (% of total) Actual number of queries and the percentage of queries retrieved from the query cache per query interval.
+Setting type Description Averages are calculated over time interval The time interval.

+Setting type Description Number of Queries (% of total) Actual number of queries and the percentage of queries retrieved from the query cache per query interval.
 Number of Data Items (% of total) Actual number of data items and the percentage of data items loaded from the data cache per query interval.
 Number of Data Items in Use The number of data items loaded from the data cache referred by queries in the query cache.
 Time Spent Clearing the Cache The time it took to clear the cache.
 Percentages are calculated over query interval Query interval.